-Look for a Good Financing Deal
+In-House Car Loan in Singapore: Look for a Good Financing Deal

 Raise Some Down Payment

 When planning for a down payment, it is important to also prepare for other costs that might come along.
-For example, you might be required to pay for licensing fees and applicable taxes.
+For example, you might be required to pay licensing fees and applicable taxes.
 It is advisable to pay these additional costs upfront as opposed to including them in the financed amount.

-A Co-Signer can Help You Get Lower Car Loan Interest Rates
+A Co-Signer Can Help You Get Lower Car Loan Interest Rates

 Prepare Yourself Financially

-1. Failing to Select What You Can Afford
+1. Buying What You Can’t Afford

 2. Putting Expectations Too High